Application Information

 Purpose and Priorities

 The UofT School of Graduate Studies (SGS) requires students who apply to graduate school to pay a $125 Application Fee.
-The Department of Psychology especially encourages applications from people who identify as Black, Indigenous, or People of Colour (BIPOC); LGBTQ2S+; a first-generation student (i.e. people who were the first in their families to attend university); living with disability; and/or identify as low income (e.g., annual income is less than $20,000 CAD for a single family household).
-However, if you do not meet these eligibility criteria and require a fee waiver, we still encourage you to apply.
-These applications will be assessed on a case-by-case basis.
+The Department of Psychology especially encourages applications from people who identify as Indigenous, Black, or racialized; 2SLGBTQ+; living with disability; a first-generation student (i.e. people who were the first in their families to attend university); and/or identify as low income (e.g., annual income is less than $20,000 CAD for a single family household).
+However, if you do not meet these eligibility criteria and require a fee waiver, we still encourage you to apply, because everyone who needs an application fee waiver is eligible for one in "Wave 3" (see "Stratified Lottery" section below).

 Our priority rankings for the Application Fee Waiver Program were recommended by our tri-campus EDI Group to provide tangible support for applicants that we wish to encourage and apply to our program.
-The lottery places the highest priority on distributing Application Fee Waivers to applicants who identify as Black, Indigenous, and/or Transgender (e.g., Non-Binary, Two-Spirit or gender non-conforming; Wave 1), as members of these groups were historically excluded from and are especially underrepresented in Psychology.
+The lottery places the highest priority on distributing Application Fee Waivers to applicants who identify as Indigenous, Black, and/or a gender minority (Wave 1), as members of these groups were historically excluded from and are especially underrepresented in Psychology.
 Furthermore, this special program is one step that our Department is taking towards the recommendations of the University of Toronto Anti-Black Racism Task Force and those of the Steering Committee for University of Toronto Response to the Truth and Reconciliation Commission of Canada.

 Eligibility and Stratified Lottery Process

 The Application Fee Waivers will be distributed by our stratified lottery system that has 3 waves, described in the table below.
-Applicants who identify as Black, Indigenous, Transgender Non-Binary, Two-Spirit, or gender non-conforming will be prioritized first (Wave 1), all other applicants who identify as People of Color (POC), LGBTQ+, first-generation students, those with extreme financial need, or living with a disability will be prioritized second (Wave 2).
-All the remaining Fee Waivers will be distributed to anyone who wants one (Wave 3).
+Applicants who identify as Indigenous, Black, and/or gender minorities will be prioritized first (Wave 1), all other applicants who identify as racialized, 2SLGBTQ+, living with a disability, first-generation university students, and/or those with extreme financial need will be prioritized second (Wave 2).
+All the remaining Fee Waivers will be distributed to any remaining applicants who need one (Wave 3).

 If the $125 Application Fee is a financial burden for you or you have a unique circumstance in which the application fee is a barrier, we still encourage you to apply even if you do not identify as one of our prioritized groups listed in Wave 1 or Wave 2.
 If you are unsure as to whether you qualify for the fee waiver please email the Graduate Administrator, Jennifer McCallum at psy.graduate@utoronto.ca to inquire.